Language Models

 Check models

-We can check the models that for which we have already properly stored API keys by calling the check_models() method:
+Check the models for which you have already properly stored API keys by calling the check_models() method:

 Model.check_models()